anth12/inner-fire/_pages/eclectic-workshops.md

 permalink: /zoom-classes/
 title: Zoom Classes
 ---
 Regular Zoom classes continue in 2023.
-I’d like to work on a monthly subscription basis according to your income with you having access to classes each week to offer you flexibility in your timetable.
-But if this feels like too big a commitment (financially or socially), join me on a donations basis.

-Email me to join us on:

-**Thursdays:**
+Join me on a donations basis by emailing me for the Zoom link (reminder of the link sent weekly):

+**E﻿very Thursday:**

 **Slow Flow Asana from 07:30-08:30 GMT**